-While IVAs are suitable for larger sums of money owed, there may be a better solution to manage repayments for debts of £5000 or less.
+IVAs are ordinarily used to deal with larger sums of money owed, but for debts under £5000, there may be a better way.

 Do you owe money to 2 or more creditors (e.g. credit cards; store cards; council tax arrears, catalogues; unsecured loans etc)?

-Not all types of debt can be included in an IVA but if you owe money to at least 2 different creditors this may be the best way to solve your situation.
+Not all types of debt can be included in an IVA but if you owe money to more than one creditor, this may be the best way to solve your situation.

 Are you in regular employment or have regular monthly income?

 You might need to negotiate your payment schedule with the insolvency practitioner.
 If you’re self-employed or have irregular monthly income, this will make it more difficult for them to come up with a workable plan that’s acceptable to both parties.

 If you are self employed or have irregular income, for example in the building trade or a seasonal business, you might need to provide additional assurances before entering into a self employed IVA.
 Your arrangement plan should be accepted by your Creditor’s as long as it is reasonable.